michael-spengler/fairness/README.md

 The received Fairness Coins can either be sold or used as governance token in the Fairness DAO aka World Fairness Forum.

+## Free Speech
+Media shall inform and educate instead of making politics themselves (the latter is also called propaganda).
+So we see it in our responsibility to provide or promote a mainstream chatplatform which has a fully decentralized backend, frontend (via ens.domains) and a fully decentralized content moderation and user authentication.

 ## Decentralized Governance
 The [Fairness DAO](https://github.com/distributed-ledger-technology/fairness/tree/main/dao) shall foster real = direct democracy and with that fair systems.